kptdev/kpt/package-examples/pipeline-validate/README.md

 The package contains a function pipeline in the `Kptfile` which has one `set-label` and `gatekeeper-validate` functions.
-The `set-label` function allows you to set one or more labels to any resource in your configuration.
-In this case it's namespace label as defined by the fieldSpecs.
+The `set-label` function allows you to set one or more labels to every resource that supports labeles.
 The `gatekeeper-validate` function allows you to use gatekeeper for checks on the configuration.

   pipeline: